jorgeandrespadilla/rmp-ai-assistant/README.md

 npm run db:studio
 ```

 This command will open Prisma Studio in your default browser.
 You can use Prisma Studio to view and edit the data in your database.
+See the [Prisma Studio](https://www.prisma.io/docs/orm/tools/prisma-studio) documentation for more information.

 ## Database Migrations (Local Environment)